 Etiology of Idiopathic Parkinson’s Syndrome

 In most cases, no particular cause can be assigned to idiopathic Parkinson’s disease.
-However, sometimes there is a familiar accumulation.
-Yet, this is very rare and is attributed to certain gene loci (Park 1 – Park 11).
+A familial etiology is very rare and is attributed to certain gene loci (Park 1 – Park 11).

 Etiology of Symptomatic Parkinson’s Syndrome

-In the context of symptomatic parkinsonism, there are numerous possible trigger factors, which can be assigned to different superior groups.
+In the context of symptomatic parkinsonism, there are several possible trigger factors, which can be assigned to different major groups.

 Examples of toxins, which can lead to symptomatic parkinsonism in the context of intoxication are: manganese, carbon disulfide, mercury and MPTP (1-methyl-4-phenyl-1,2,3,6-tetrahydropyridine).

-Diseases which can trigger symptomatic parkinsonism usually affect the brain itself.
-This means that Parkinson’s syndrome is caused by issues related to encephalitis.
+Diseases that trigger symptomatic parkinsonism usually affect the brain itself, i.e., Parkinson’s syndrome is caused by issues related to encephalitis.

-A vascular disease, which is considered to trigger symptomatic parkinsonism, is subcortical arteriosclerotic encephalopathy (SAE), which presents itself as progressive atrophy of the brain with simultaneous impairments of cognitive performance.
+A vascular disease, which may trigger symptomatic parkinsonism, is subcortical arteriosclerotic encephalopathy (SAE), which presents itself as progressive atrophy of the brain with simultaneous impairments of cognitive performance.

-Medications that modulate dopamine metabolism are especially considered to be possible triggers of symptomatic parkinsonism (see above).
-Example are dopamine antagonists like classical neuroleptics and also antiemetics like metoclopramide.
+Medications that modulate dopamine metabolism are possible triggers of symptomatic parkinsonism (see above), for e.g., dopamine antagonists such as classical neuroleptics and antiemetics including metoclopramide.

-Other diseases, which can possibly trigger symptomatic parkinsonism are normal pressure hydrocephalus, intracranial masses and traumatic brain injuries.
+Other diseases, which possibly trigger symptomatic parkinsonism are normal pressure hydrocephalus, intracranial masses, and traumatic brain injuries.

 Pathophysiology of Parkinson’s Disease

 In Parkinson’s disease, the lesion is located in the compact part of the substantia nigra.
-The decay of dopaminergic neurons and, thus, loss of the inhibitory function of the substantia nigra on the indirect pathway of the basal ganglia loop occurs.
-Via this disinhibition, the indirect pathway is more active and inhibits the thalamus, which results in a reduction of movement.
+The decay of dopaminergic neurons and thus the loss of inhibitory function of the substantia nigra occurs in the indirect pathway of the basal ganglia loop.
+The disinhibition further activates the indirect pathway and inhibits the thalamus, which results in reduced movement.

-Additionally, degenerative changes occur in the area of the dorsal vagal nuclei and peripheral sympathetic ganglia.
-Due to these changes, autonomous disorders like bladder dysfunction result (see below).
+Additionally, degenerative changes occur in the area of the dorsal vagal nuclei and peripheral sympathetic ganglia, resulting in autonomic dysfunction disrupting the bladder function (see below).

 Typically, the so-called Lewy bodies appear in the histopathological specimen.
-These are usually hyaline eosinophile inclusion bodies and occur in the neurons.
+Lewy bodies are usually eosinophilic hyaline inclusions and occur in the neurons.
 They are specifically located in the degenerating neurons of the substantia nigra.

-In the neocortex, they can be observed at Lewy body dementia, which is part of the cortical dementias.
+In the neocortex, they are found in Lewy body dementia, which is part of cortical dementia.

 Symptoms of Parkinson’s disease

 The typical clinical triad of Parkinson’s disease consists of akinesia, rigor, and tremor.
-Partially, postural instability is considered to be the core symptom.
-Typically, the tremor is a resting tremor, which initially starts on one side.
-This means that it manifests asymmetrically.
+Partially, postural instability is considered as the core symptom.
+Typically, the tremor is a resting tremor, which initially starts on one side, implying that it manifests asymmetrically.

-Depending on the most prominent symptom, one can distinguish between a tremor dominance type, an akinetic-rigid type, and an equivalence type.
-In the latter, the three symptoms of the clinical triad (see above) are roughly equally distinct.
+Depending on the most prominent symptom, one can distinguish between tremor dominant, akinetic-rigid, and equivalent types.
+In the equivalent type Parkinson’s disease, the 3 symptoms of the clinical triad (see above) are roughly equally distinct.

-Additionally, the walk of the patients gives the first hint of the disease’s presence.
-In the context of hypo- or akinesia, small steps and a stooped torso characterize their walk.
+Additionally, the patient’s gait provides the 1st clue.
+In hypo- or akinesia, the patient’s gait is marked by small steps and a stooped torso.
 The arms swing less, usually on one side.

-Further symptoms, which can occur before the classical Parkinson’s symptoms, are disorders of REM sleep and impairments of smell either in form of hyposmia or anosmia.
-There is pain in the shoulder-neck-region, but pain can also occur in the extremities.
+Further symptoms occurring before the onset of classical Parkinson’s symptoms include disorders of REM sleep and impaired smell either in the form of hyposmia or anosmia.
+Pain may involve the shoulder/neck region or the extremities.

 As the disease progresses further, vegetative symptoms of psychopathological nature such as frontal dementia or depression can occur.